 In autumn, the foliage of quaking aspens (Populus tremuloides) adds vivid splashes of yellow to numerous areas in western North America.
 This species, which is also called by many other names, including golden aspen and trembling poplar, is the most widely distributed tree in North America, found from Alaska southwards through western Canada and the United States to central Mexico, and in a broad belt across Canada and northern U.S. to Newfoundland and New England.

 Quaking aspens on a mountain slope near Conway Summit, Sierra Nevada, California.
 The lower two pictures show the snow-white trunk of this iconic species.
 (Photos copyright © by Kaj Halberg)

-Buddhist pagodas in morning mist, Bagan, Myanmar. – Read more about these pagodas, and about Buddhism in general, elsewhere on this website, see Religion: Buddhism.
+Buddhist pagodas in morning mist, Bagan, Myanmar. – Read more about these pagodas and other Buddhist structures on the page Religion: Buddhism.
 (Photo copyright © by Kaj Halberg)

 Yellow pond-lilies (Nuphar) are a genus of about 10 species of water plants with pretty flowers and floating leaves, widespread in temperate and subtropical areas in the Northern Hemisphere.